 - Click on the activity type you want to add and then follow the page instructions to add the activity settings.

 The assignment activity in Moodle allows students to submit work for grading and feedback.
-There are multiple submission types that Moodle can accept and students can submit as individuals or as part of a group.
+There are multiple submission types (files, text, Mahara portfolio, video) that Moodle can accept and students can submit as individuals or as part of a group.